arenaxr/arena-docs/content/architecture/pubsubac.md

 nav_order: 4
 layout: tutorial
 parent: Architecture
+has_children: true
 ---

 # ARENA PubSub Message Bus

 > **Versioning Note:** This document describes the **V2** `arena-services-docker` MQTT topic permissions, requiring compatible V2+ server environments and ARENA `py`/`unity` clients V1+.
 For legacy environments, see the [V1 Access Control Archive](/content/architecture/pubsubac-v1).

+This guide outlines the MQTT publish and subscribe permissions granted to users connecting to the ARENA message broker.
+Permissions are embedded in the JSON Web Token (JWT) provided by the `arena-account` service, which acts as the Access Control List (ACL) enforced by the Mosquitto broker.

 The ARENA message bus is currently supported by a MQTT Mosquitto broker, modified to keep track of connected clients and data flows.
 This information is organized into a graph that is available to users and, more importantly, to the [runtime supervisor - Silverline](/content/programs/).
 The broker is also configured with a [JWT](https://jwt.io/) plugin that implements the PubSub ACL on the topic structure (more details below), and we use Mosquitto's bridging to create clusters of brokers.